danyalziakhan/danyalziakhan.github.io/README.md

   I build Python-based scrapers for anything from simple static pages to highly dynamic sites, handling authentication, anti-bot measures, and proxy rotation.
 My Playwright framework supports parallel scraping, login automation, network interception, and infinite scroll for large-scale data collection.

 - **Python Script Debugging**
-  I quickly find and fix bugs or logic issues in any Python code.
-Every fix is manual and clearly commented so you can understand exactly what was changed.
+  I quickly find and fix bugs or logic issues in any Python code, ensuring each change is clearly explained through comments.

 - **Custom Process Automation**
-  I create Python programs that automate repetitive work—data entry, bulk file operations, scheduled tasks, and complex web or desktop workflows—saving time and reducing manual effort.
+  I create Python programs that automate repetitive work such as data entry, bulk file operations, scheduled tasks, and complex web or desktop workflows, saving time and reducing manual effort.

 - **Programming Tutorials & Documentation**
-  I write clear, step-by-step tutorials and API documentation for blogs, courses, or developer portals.
+  I write clear, step-by-step tutorials for blogs and course overviews, as well as API documentation for developer portals and official resources.
 Content is original, well-structured, and tailored to your audience, covering Python, JavaScript, FastAPI, React, and more.

 ## Recent Projects

 - **Notification Listener Android App**
   Developed an Android service that captures phone notifications and forwards them as SMS in real time.
-Implemented battery-level alerts, app-ignore lists, and a foreground service for stable performance on Android 14.
+Implemented battery-level alerts, app-ignore lists, and a foreground service for stable performance.

-- **Laravel to Django Migration**
+- **Laravel upgrade (v6 → v12)**
-  Ported a large production system from Laravel to Django, rebuilding REST APIs and preserving all data and business logic while improving maintainability and deployment speed.
+  Upgraded a production Laravel application from version 6 to 12, modernizing all dependencies and modules.
+Migrated the frontend build system from Laravel Mix to Vite and ported the Vue 2 codebase to Vue 3 for improved performance and maintainability.

 - **Advanced Web Scraping Portfolio**
   Delivered 200+ custom Python scrapers for clients worldwide, from Korean domestic markets to international e-commerce sites.
-Combined Playwright, Selenium, and BeautifulSoup to bypass authentication barriers, anti-bot systems, and IP bans.
+Developed a custom Playwright-based framework leveraging BeautifulSoup, pandas, and aiohttp to overcome authentication barriers, anti-bot systems, and IP restrictions.

 - **Custom Python Automation Tools**
-  Built RPA solutions for data entry, bulk file management, scheduled reporting, and desktop/web task automation, reducing manual workload for multiple businesses.
+  Built RPA solutions for data entry, bulk file management, image resizing and downloading, data cleaning and processing, thumbnail generation, vinyl (LP) creation, and other desktop/web task automation, reducing manual workload for multiple businesses.

 - **Technical Writing & Tutorials**
-  Authored programming tutorials, API documentation, and course materials on Python, FastAPI, React, and other modern stacks for blogs and developer education.
+  Wrote tutorials on programming fundamentals (C#, C++) and articles on frameworks such as Angular, React, and Ionic, along with API documentation and course materials.

 ## Hire Me

-I offer these services on [Fiverr](https://www.fiverr.com/danyalzia) with clear pricing, fast delivery, and one free revision.
+I offer these services on [Fiverr](https://www.fiverr.com/danyalzia) with clear pricing and fast delivery.
-If a project needs something extra such as custom deployment, special hosting, or a long term maintenance plan, I can take care of that as well. 🙂
+If a project needs something extra such as custom deployment, hosting configuration, or a long-term maintenance plan, I can take care of that as well. 🙂

 ## Contact